moisekanga/markdown_editor/Readme.md

-﻿# This is my markdown text editor.
+﻿# This is my markdown text editor for legal documents.
 * This editor will be used for writing legal documents.

 ## Tech Stack used